Handbook of Obesity Treatment

 - Section on contributors to obesity, with new chapters on food choices, physical activity, sleep, and psychosocial and environmental factors.

 - Chapters on novel treatments for adults—acceptance and commitment therapy, motivational interviewing, digitally based interventions, behavioral economics, community-based programs, and nonsurgical devices.

-- Chapters on novel treatments for children and adolescents—school-based preventive interventions, pharmacological treatment, and bariatric surgery.
+- Chapters on novel treatments for children and adolescents—school-based preventive interventions, family-based behavioral weight loss treatment, and bariatric surgery.

 - Chapters on the gut microbiome, the emerging field of obesity medicine, reimbursement for weight loss therapies, and managing co-occurring eating disorders and obesity.